linked-db/linked-ql/README.md

     }
     ```

-    The old name in place is needed to find the target during migration.
-The temporary `$name` attribute automatically disappears after migration.
+    The old name being in place is needed to find the target during migration.
+The temporary `$name` attribute automatically disappears after new name has been picked up by Linked QL at next `linkedql migrate`.

 To run: